pdjr-modules/LedManager/README.md

 # StatusLeds

-Manage and process the state of an arbitrarily sized collection of LEDs where each LED in the bank is identified by a zero-based integer index.
+Manage and process the state of an arbitrarily sized collection of LEDs where each LED in the collection is identified by a zero-based integer index.

-An update mechanism (implemented by the update() method) supports automation of some state transitions allowing flashing of individual LEDs at a user determined rate.
+An update mechanism (implemented by the ```update()``` method) supports automatic state transitions allowing flashing of individual LEDs at a user determined rate.
 Updates can be triggered manually, but will usually be invoked periodically by a built-in timer.